jitsi/jibri/README.md

 * Jibri scripts make use of certain other external libraries and tools.

 * The following packages in Ubuntu 16:
+  - alsa-utils
+  - ffmpeg
+  - icewm
+  - jq
+  - python-pip
   - python3
   - python3-pip
-  - ffmpeg
-  - alsa-utils
+  - xdotool
   - xserver-xorg-input-void
   - xserver-xorg-video-dummy
-  - xdotool
-  - jq
-  - python-pip
-  - python3-pip
-  - icewm

 * A newer Chromedriver is also required.
 It can be downloaded from google (https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Grab the one labeled chromedriver_linux64.zip